mdx-js/mdx/packages/mdx/readme.md

 This is the core compiler for turning MDX into JavaScript and which gives you the most control.
-If you’re using a bundler (webpack, rollup, esbuild), or a site builder (gatsby, next) or build system (vite, snowpack) which comes with a bundler, you’re better off using an integration: see [§ Integrations][integrations].
+If you’re using a bundler (webpack, Rollup, esbuild), or a site builder (Gatsby, Next.js) or build system (Vite, WMR) which comes with a bundler, you’re better off using an integration: see [§ Integrations][integrations].

 ## Install